dotnet/csharplang/proposals/improved-interpolated-strings.md

 Do we want to do this?
 We don't do this for `System.FormattableString`, for example, but that can be broken out onto a different line, whereas this can be context-dependent and therefore not able to be broken out into a different line.
 There are also no overload resolution concerns with `FormattableString` and `IFormattable`.

+_Answer_:

+We think that this is a valid use case for additive expressions, but that the cast version is not compelling enough at this time.
+We can add it later if necessary.
+The spec has been updated to reflect this decision.

 ## Other use cases